 Knock House is getting well booked for the 2020 season, but we have two prime September weeks available for the ultimate west coast sporting experience with salmon fishing, stalking and boating including the estate’s new 46ft motor cruiser, Benmore Lady.
 Knock House offers a fantastic variety of activities to enjoy including stalking for two rifles, […]

 Kyllachy is a wonderful Victorian lodge that sleeps up to 18 guests in stunning surroundings with views over the River Findhorn offering Salmon fishing and stalking.

+There is one prime week, 16th – 23rd August 2020, still available for salmon fishing at Lairg Lodge, on the Upper River Shin.
 The Lairg Estate and the Upper River Shin are situated one hour’s drive north of Inverness and the River Shin is one of Scotland’s best kept secrets.

 Download George Goldsmith 2020 brochure